MahsaSai/API-Bitcoin/README.md

 # API-Bitcoin

-Getting the Bitcoin price by text alerts
+•	In this script we can get the updated Bitcoin price by text message
-Using a api link of a smsserver (REST API)
+•	Need to use a smsserver
+•	REST API